 Group Child Care Homes and Child Care Centers must also submit a copy of first draw water test for lead every 2 years for all water supplies regardless if the facility is on a public water supply or a private well to the OEC Licensing Division.

 Steps to correct lead hazards will differ based on the type of license you have.

 Family Child Care Homes providers (homes owned or rented with NO CHILDREN UNDER 6 IN RESIDENCE) will be required to remediate lead hazards using an EPA-certified contractor trained in lead safe work practices.
-A Lead Hazard Remediation Plan (see resources below) will need to be developed and submitted to the LHD for review and approval prior to starting the remediation work.
+To find a certified contractor, see resources below.

-- Family Child Care Homes providers (homes owned or rented WITH CHILDREN UNDER 6 IN RESIDENCE) with a child under the age of 6 living in the home will be required to abate the lead hazards identified during the lead inspection.
+- Family Child Care Homes providers (homes owned or rented WITH CHILDREN UNDER 6 IN RESIDENCE) will be required to abate the lead hazards identified during the lead inspection.
 Per the Connecticut Public Health Code, when lead hazards are identified in the home of a child under the age of 6 all hazards must be abated using a CT DPH-licensed lead abatement professional.

 Click here for the full statute.
 If abatement is required, a Lead Abatement Plan (see resources below) must be developed and submitted to your Local Health Department or Local Health District for review and approval prior to starting abatement work.
 To find a DPH-licensed lead consultant, see resources below.

 Contact a lead consultant or your Local Health Department for assistance and guidance.

 Model Lead Hazard Remediation Plan for Child Day Care Facilities

 If lead hazards are found in your child care center or group child care home during the lead inspection you will be required to remediate them using an EPA-certified contractor trained in lead safe work practices.